-Elegance is the word that comes in the mind of everyone; every time rug is mentioned.
+Elegance is the word that comes in the mind of everyone; every time the rug is mentioned.
 Carrying stories in its wefts and knots, every rug made at Jaipur Handicrafts is a reflection of the creativity of thousands of minds.
 Our rugs are a tribute to the artisans that have kept this beautiful art alive.
-The designs that we see on the carpets today are the result of artistic minds of those rug weavers.
+The designs that we see on the carpets today are the result of the artistic minds of those rug weavers.
 Our endeavor is not only to make a product that looks great but also to make something that feels great.

 Hi Jaipur Handicrafts

 The lovely carpet that we bought from you has arrived at our village in South Africa, and it will be a permanent reminder of the wonderful trip that we took to India.
 Thanks a lot for your incredible service.